[an arrow smashes through the wall]

 - Rant-Inducing Slight: Xander and Giles are anything but pleased that Buffy chose to bring Spike along, which Buffy justifies by pointing out that she and Spike are the only ones who stand a chance at protecting Dawn in the event Glory finds them.
 When Xander continues to object to it, Buffy, having enough to deal with already, snaps and promptly shuts him up with a few words:Buffy: Look, this isn't a discussion!
 He stays!
 Get over it.

 - Reality Ensues: Spike pulls off a Bare-Handed Blade Block to stop Buffy from being stabbed in the head and give her enough time to take the fight to the Knights.
 For the rest of the episode, his hands are gashed up and bandaged.
+Later on, he punches one of the Knights of Byzantium to protect Buffy — which results in his chip going off.

 - The Reveal: Gregor reveals Glory's purpose, and that of the Key.